Null Models and Community Detection in Multi-Layer Networks: Degree corrected multi-layer stochastic blockmodel

 Throughout the section we assume that the edges $A_{ij}^{(m)}$ between two nodes $i$ and $j$ are formed independently following Poisson distribution, given the community assignments of the nodes $z_{i}$ and $z_{j}$ and the degree vectors of the two nodes $\mathbf{k}_{i}$ and $\mathbf{k}_{j}$:

-We model the Poisson mean parameter for the multi-layer stochastic block model in four different ways with varying number of parameters.
-The first two of the models have the independent degree expected degree model as their null model.
-We write the first model as
+We model the Poisson mean parameter for the multi-layer stochastic blockmodel in four different ways with varying number of parameters.
+The first two of the models have the independent degree (ID) expected degree model as their null model.
+The first model is parameterized by node-layer specific parameters $\theta_i^{(m)}$ similar to the ID model and community-layer specific parameters $\pi_{ql}^{(m)}$.
+Formally,

 with the identifiability constraints